Skip to Main Content

 The Story of "Bloody Sunday"

-In the battle's aftermath, 5 IWW members were confirmed dead--though the number may have been as many as a dozen--and 27 were wounded.
-Two citizen deputies were killed with 16-20 wounded, including the Snohomish County sheriff.
-Ironically, the two killed deputies were actually struck by "friendly fire" from their fellow deputies, who shot them in the back during the melee.
+In the aftermath of the battle, five IWW members were confirmed dead, although the number may have been as high as a dozen, and 27 were wounded.
+Two citizen deputies lost their lives, with 16-20 wounded, including the Snohomish County sheriff.
+Ironically, the two deputies killed were struck by "friendly fire" from their fellow deputies, who shot them in the back during the chaotic melee.

-Seventy-four IWW members were arrested upon their return to Seattle and put in the Snohomish County jail.
-Eventually all of the prisoners were released except for one IWW leader: Thomas Tracy.
-Tracy stood trail for the murder of the deputies--a crime for which he was ultimately acquitted.
+Upon their return to Seattle, 74 IWW members were arrested and placed in the Snohomish County jail.
+Eventually, all the prisoners were released, except for one IWW leader: Thomas Tracy.
+Tracy faced trial for the deputies' murder, a charge from which he was ultimately acquitted.

-The photograph collection holds postcards and funeral photos of the deceased IWW members.
+The photograph collection holds postcards and funeral photos of the deceased IWW members, providing a somber glimpse into this tragic event.

 Everett Massacre, 1916